jonesmartins/vapyrwave/README.md

 ### Instructions:

-  - The script has three different options: `upper`, `lower` or `capital`.
+  - The script has three different options: `upper`, `lower` or `title`.
   - Write `py vaporwave.py <option> <sentence between quotes>`.
   - If you don't input `<option>` and `<sentence between quotes>` the script will run an input loop.
   - It pastes the result on your clipboard so you can use it wherever you want.

 ### Example:
 ```
-$ py vaporwave.py lower "It works!"
+$ py vaporwave.py title "it works!"
 $ "Result in your clipboard."

-Clipboard: ｉ ｔ  ｗ ｏ ｒ ｋ ｓ ！
+Clipboard: Ｉ ｔ   Ｗ ｏ ｒ ｋ ｓ ！
 ```